 When the early feminist, Lucy Stone insisted on keeping her maiden name upon marriage, her sister-in-law, Elizabeth Blackwell (who was also the first woman doctor) commented that it seemed strange that she should want to be known by the name of a man she didn't choose, instead of a man she did choose.
 The point, of course, was that her "own name" is really her father's, so retaining it is hardly a blow against "the patriarchy".
 These days, of course, it is even more problematical, because it will imply that they are not really married, but merely living in sin.

 A woman who has already made a name for herself may retain her old name for professional purposes, while using her new name socially.
 By and large, however, a refusal to take her husband's name means she is deliberately taking a stand against her husband - before the marriage has even begun!
 Her fiancé would be well advised to call off the engagement.
-Even raising the issue would be a bad sign.
+Even raising the issue would be a red flag.

 As for the words at the top of this section, one wonders whether those who cite them recall their own marriage vows.
 They are thinking of the vows made popular by the Church of England's Book of Common Prayer of 1662, although they appeared in earlier editions.
 However, the phrase itself does not occur as such.
 In the early part of the ceremony, the priest asks the bride: "Wilt thou obey him, and serve him, love, honour, and keep him ...?", to which she is supposed to answer, "I will".
 They then recite their vows, in which the bride promises "to love, cherish, and to obey."
 The groom's vows are slightly different, and more detailed, but they are complementary.